apigeek/architect/README.md

 	$ apigeek

-By default, dialect looks in the "./features" sub-directory.
+By default, ApiGeek Architect looks in the "./features" sub-directory.
 It will create the folder, if it's not found.

 However, It won't do much else until we provide some feature scenarios.

-First, let's enable Architect's built-in [Dialect](https://github.com/apigeek/architect) debugger
+First, let's enable ApiGeek Architect's built-in [Dialect](https://github.com/apigeek/architect) debugger

 	export DEBUG=dialect*